dogmaticcentral/CG/README.md

  See [06_group_cancers.py](icgc/00_data_download/06_group_cancers.py).
 This is because different depositors may use different shorthands for the same cancer (e.g. LICA == 'Liver Cancer', LINC == 'Liver Cancer - NCC', LIRI == 'Liver Cancer - RIKEN'), though in some cases it might not be clear which cancer the depositors refer to.
-Feel free to change the grouping defined in [06_group_cancers.py](icgc/00_data_download/06_group_cancers.py), or skip it altogether.
+Feel free to change in you version of the code the grouping defined in [06_group_cancers.py](icgc/00_data_download/06_group_cancers.py), or to skip it altogether.

  ### 01_hgnc_name_resolution_table and 02_ensembl_id_table